 Although it would make life so much easier to have one of those fabled dream jobs you've known about your whole life, and eventually move through with joy, most people's career paths aren't so linear.

-In her new book, Fearless and Free: How Smart Women Pivot — And Relaunch — Their Careers, writer and content strategist Wendy Sachs explains how to move out of your work slump with a little more grace and intention.
+In her book, Fearless and Free: How Smart Women Pivot — And Relaunch Their Careers, writer and content strategist Wendy Sachs explains how to move out of your work slump with a little more grace and intention.
 We asked Sachs to share some nuggets of advice for women looking to take the next step in their careers.
 Ahead, five pro tips that just might help you make your own career pivot.

 1. Reframe Your Experience

 Whether you’re applying for a new dream job, a better role within the company where you already work, or simply looking to take the next natural step in your career, you’ll need to talk about your experience in a way that feels relevant.
 Sachs suggests using LinkedIn as a cheat sheet.
 Find someone in your immediate or close network who currently holds the type of position you want, read through their profile, and pay attention to the language that they use to talk about their skills.
-“When you look a job description, you want to match your skills to what [the person hiring] is looking for and position it that way,” Sachs says.
+“When you look at a job description, you want to match your skills to what [the person hiring] is looking for and position it that way,” Sachs says.

 Don’t feel the need to downplay past positions that you’re genuinely proud of, even if you think they might seem like a detour.
-In Fearless and Free, Sachs tells the story of one woman who took time out of the workforce after becoming a mom, and volunteered to raise money for a local playground.
+In Fearless and Free, Sachs tells the story of one woman who took time out of the workforce after becoming a mum, and volunteered to raise money for a local playground.
 “When she started interviewing again, people would ask her what job she was most proud of, and she would say Hippo Playground,” Sachs says.
 “She didn’t position it as, ‘Yeah, I helped raise money for some swings.’
 She spoke about it in the terms that the industry she was looking to get into were looking for — raising X amount of money, bringing in programming and new partners, and it didn’t matter that it was volunteer work.”

 2. Don’t Hop On The Bandwagon

 It’s tempting to follow the latest trend in business or technology, especially when people make it seem like all your hopes for landing a job hinge on the skill du jour.
 Don’t feel the need to mindlessly follow that advice.
 Case in point: Not everyone needs to be a coder, Sachs says.
-In her book, she interviews Tami Reiss, a woman who went from fundraising and party planning for the Muscular Dystrophy Association to becoming the CEO of a small tech company.
-“She had no tech background, but realized all those skills of development, working across teams, and event planning actually fit beautifully into a project manager position, and that happened to be at a tech company.”
+In her book, she interviews Tami Pardee, a woman who went from fundraising and party planning for the Muscular Dystrophy Association to becoming the CEO of a small tech company.
+“She had no tech background, but realised all those skills of development, working across teams, and event planning actually fit beautifully into a project manager position, and that happened to be at a tech company.”

 If there are certain skills that align with the industry you're trying to break into, learning them can absolutely be a boon.
 But there’s no need to derail everything based on the smaller picture.
 “Other people will tell you that not everyone needs to be a social media expert.
 Should you know about Snapchat and maybe pay attention to things happening there?
 For sure — if your job is in online publishing, or in entertainment, or in retail, or in fashion, or in any of these industries that spend a lot of time posting things.
 But does that mean that you need to be the go-to expert in it — or that everyone needs to be an expert in everything?
 Absolutely not.”